asteroid-lang/asteroid/Using Asteroid.md

 > Calculate the moving average for the given array of numbers.

-Compute the moving average over 100 random values using a window of size 7 (3 values below, 3 values above, and the current values).
+Compute the moving average over 100 random values, using a window of size 7 (3 values below, 3 values above, and the current values).

 ```